Finite-Time Error Bounds for Greedy-GQ: Introduction

 We further propose a variant of the vanilla Greedy-GQ algorithm using the nested-loop approach, which is commonly used in practice to reduce the variance.
 We prove that the variance and the tracking error can be arbitrarily small by choosing a proper number of inner loop iterations.
 We derive the finite-time error bound for the nested-loop Greedy-GQ algorithm, and characterize its sample complexity $\mathcal{O}(\log(1/\epsilon)\epsilon^{-2})$, which is the same as the vanilla Greedy-GQ algorithm (up to a factor of $\mathcal O(\log(1/\epsilon))$.
-We note that another variant of the vanilla Greedy-GQ algorithm using the mini-batch approach was studied in a very recent work \cite{xu2020sample}, and its sample complexity is shown to be $\mathcal{O}(\epsilon^{-2})$.
+We note that another variant of the vanilla Greedy-GQ algorithm using the mini-batch approach was studied in \cite{xu2020sample}, and its sample complexity is shown to be $\mathcal{O}(\epsilon^{-2})$.
 The two variants share the same order of sample complexity as the vanilla Greedy-GQ algorithm, and are much easier to analyze than the vanilla Greedy-GQ algorithm since the variance and bias in the gradient estimate can be made arbitrarily small by choosing a large batch size or a large number of inner loops, however at the price of updating only after every big batch of data of size $\mathcal O(1/\epsilon)$ and losing the simplicity of implementation in practice.
+Our analysis further illustrates that the sample batch based approaches can reduce the variance and stabilize the algorithm, but cannot not improve the convergence rate or the sample complexity.